 Hardshell vs. Softshell

-Hardshell RTTs are sleeker looking when compressed and more aerodynamic.
-Some hardshells have storage on top of the shell.
-But most hardshells won’t give you 360-degree views.
+Another plus, some hardshells have useable storage space on top of the outer shell.
+On the flipside, many hardshells won’t give you 360-degree views.

 Space vs. Weight

-RTTs typically sleep two to five people and fit a double to a king-size mattress.
-The bigger the tent and mattress, the heavier and more cumbersome the RTT.
-Find the right balance between size and weight for your vehicle and your family.
+Rooftop tents typically sleep two to five people and fit a double to a king-size mattress.
+The bigger the tent and mattress, the heavier and more cumbersome the rooftop tent.

-Some hardshell RTTs lift with a gentle nudge, whereas most softshells have to be flipped open manually and the awning bars inserted.
-RTTs with gas struts that lift the tent open are becoming more common.
+Some hardshell rooftop tents lift with a gentle nudge, whereas most softshells have to be flipped open manually and the awning bars inserted.
+Rooftop tents with gas struts that lift the tent open are becoming more common.
 They often cost more, and there are more parts to potentially fail, but they’re quite convenient — especially in poor weather.

 Either way, initial assembly can be a pain in the butt with a steep learning curve.
 Once assembled, rooftop tents require a heavy lift to get the tent onto a vehicle’s roof rack.
 So, plan to get a hand from a friend.
-While you can take it on and off, it’s always an awkward operation.
+While you can repeatedly install and uninstall, it’s always an awkward operation.

 Rooftop tents get you off the ground, providing a great view.
 In most situations, they also provide more airflow than you’ll get when you’re sleeping in a tent on the ground.